vernig/twilio-sko-devops-with-github/README.md

 # Step 10 - Add Twilio SMS notification

-Open the `.github/workflows/deploy.yaml` and add the content of the snippets below to the file:
+Open the `.github/workflows/deploy.yaml` and add the content of the snippets below to the file (careful with the two blank spaces before `notify`):
 <details>
         <summary><b>Click here to view file contents to copy:</b></summary>